punkestu/anime-app/README.md

-# Express Boilerplate
+# Anime App
-Create express project in no time
+Anime watch platform.
+Built with express and typescript.
+Scrapped from otakudesu.media

 ## Development
 Do nothing and call